swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/chapter-44-retrain-the-model-from-new-data-with-dvc.md

 Studio.
 We downloaded the annotations, parsed them, and retrained the model using DVC.
 We then evaluated the new model to see if it has improved.

+!!! abstract "Take away"

+    - **Closing the loop from labeling to training is where MLOps delivers value**:
+      The real benefit of tools like Label Studio and DVC isn't in any single step, but in how they connect data labeling, model training, and evaluation into a repeatable workflow where adding new labeled data automatically triggers retraining and performance comparison.
+    - **Automation scripts transform labels into training data**: Building small utilities like `parse_annotations.py` to convert labeling tool exports into your training format creates a bridge between annotation workflows and ML pipelines, making it trivial to incorporate new data without manual file manipulation.
+    - **DVC's intelligent caching saves time on iterations**: When you run `dvc repro` after adding new labeled images, DVC automatically detects that only the data has changed and re-runs just the necessary stages (prepare, train, evaluate), skipping unchanged preprocessing steps and saving computational resources.
+    - **Visual comparison reveals whether new data helps**: The `dvc plots diff` command shows side-by-side metrics and confusion matrices from before and after retraining, making it immediately clear whether the newly labeled data improved model performance or introduced new issues that need investigation.

 ## State of the labeling process

 - [x] Labeling of supplemental data can be done systematically and uniformly